-Seizures may be caused by high fever, dehydration, an injury, malaria, poisoning, or other reasons.
-Seizures that recur are called epilepsy-see Head and Brain Problems (in development).
+Seizures may be caused by high fever, meningitis, dehydration, an injury, malaria, poisoning, or other reasons.
 If none of these dangerous causes of seizure seem likely, a single seizure may not be a problem (although it can be very frightening to watch).
-If seizures recur, see a health worker.